Here you can find the most common questions and answers about your trading account.

 Settlement will be two or three working days after the transaction, depending on the exchange.
 However, the amount of this trade will be taken into account immediately in your available funds.

 Yes, the currency of settlement does not have to be the currency of the stock you are trading in.
-When placing an order on a stock or ETF, you can choose from any of the nine available currencies for settlement, depending on your available funds.
+When placing an order on a stock or ETF, you can choose from any of the 20+ available currencies for settlement, depending on your available funds.
 FX charges apply.

 No, you have to sell the stock on the same stock exchange where you bought it from.
+This does not apply for stocks bought and sold within secondary German stock exchanges.

 The bank will credit all dividends directly to your account, less any applicable withholding tax.
 Dividends are usually paid in the currency of the stock.